 The track-only version of the Dodge Viper ACR was built to commemorate the end of the second-generation Viper.
 Named Viper ACR-X, the purpose-built race car was powered by an 8.4-liter V10 engine mated to a six-speed manual transmission, packing 640 hp and 605 lb-ft of torque.
 Fully adjustable suspension along with staggered 18- and 19-inch wheels paired to Michelin slicks helped make the Viper ACR-X one of the most venerable cars to ever hit the track.
 Just how good did it perform?
-It turned in a Nurburgring lap time of 7:03.06, good enough to make it the third-fastest track-only car ever.
+It turned in a Nurburgring lap time of 7:03.06.

 Ferrari FXX K

 Ferrari’s latest track-only machine is considered a hypercar: it produces 1,036 hp and is based on the LaFerrari.
 Along with enhanced aerodynamics, the Ferrari FXX K has 664 lb-ft of torque to back up its four-digit horsepower figure through a 6.3-liter V12 engine paired to an electric motor.
 Up front are massive 15.7-inch carbon-ceramic Brembo disc brakes while the rear gets impressive 15-inch rotors.
 No official Nurburgring time has been announced for the FXX K, but rumor has it that it completed a lap in 6:35.
 Priced more than $3 million, fewer than 40 will ever be built.